MISP/misp-website/content/sizing-your-misp-instance.md

 To give some indications of some of the operational servers:

-- 16GB memory and 2 vcpus are quite common for smaller sharing hub and end-point MISPs;
+- 16GB memory and 2 vcpus are quite common for smaller sharing hubs and end-point MISPs;
 - large sharing communities (such as the CIRCL private sector community) use 128 GB of memory with 32 physical CPU cores on modern Xeon CPUs;
 - The COVID misp community (https://covid-19.iglocska.eu) runs on 8GB of memory with 4 vcpus and serves over a thousand users;
-- The training instances we use run on a meager 2GB of memory and a single vcpu (though we would not recommend using this for anything besides trainings / experimentation);
+- The training instances we use, run on a meager 2GB of memory and a single vcpu (though we would not recommend using this for anything besides trainings / experimentation);

 ## Database